 There are many reasons why oil can leak into the spark plugs.
 The most common reasons for such an oil leak are a leaking valve cover or leaking spark plug o-ring, both of which can easily be replaced.
 Otherwise, the issue of oil on spark plug threads can be caused by a leak head gasket, which is more troublesome to inspect and replace.

 Regardless of the reason, when you find oil on spark plug threads, perform an inspection to pinpoint the culprit right away and replace faulty components to restore your engine to its optimal operation.
 This comprehensive article will teach you the symptoms and 6 common reasons for oil leaking into spark plugs, and a step-by-step troubleshooting and fixing guide.

 Spark Plug Functions

 The spark plugs are responsible for igniting the air and fuel mixture to create energy-generating combustion in your engine.
-The combustion procedure requires strict precision from each component of the engine, including ignition at precise moments in time for an optimal combustion.
+The combustion procedure requires strict precision from each component of the engine, including ignition at precise moments in time for optimal combustion.

 The spark plugs ensure this by maintaining the right temperature in the engine’s combustion chamber, for once.
-If the temperature in the combustion chamber, the resulting spark might not be hot and strong enough, resulting in a loss of energy.
-If the temperature is higher than what’s required, it can lead to what is called pre-ignition, that is an ignition that occurs too early and thus will not result in an optimal combustion.
+If the temperature is in the combustion chamber, the resulting spark might not be hot and strong enough, resulting in a loss of energy.
+If the temperature is higher than what’s required, it can lead to what is called pre-ignition, that is an ignition that occurs too early and thus will not result in optimal combustion.